How And When To Plant Tulip Bulbs

 Can You Plant Tulips In Late Winter?

 Yes, you can plant tulip bulbs any time that the ground is still workable.
-Keep in mind that these tulip bulbs may have smaller blooms and shorter stems.
-These tulip bulbs will have the best chance of thriving if they were kept chilled prior to planting.
+Keep in mind that these flowers may have smaller blooms and shorter stems.

-Are you planning to add tulips to your flower garden this year?
-We’d love to hear about it!
+Vibrant and colorful, tulips are one of the best spring flowers to grow.
+If you are planting bulbs this fall, we’d love to hear about it.
 Drop us a comment below and let us know how your bulb planting ventures go.

 Happy planting! -Jamie, The Green Garden Cottage